bashbaugh/old-personal-site/_posts/2020-09-28-how-to-set-up-your-own-personal-cdn-cloud-using-gcp.md

 ![Frontend setup](/img/uploads/cdn_frontend_setup.png "Frontend setup")

-You can create a second frontend configuration, if you wish, using the same IP and HTTP, if you want your CDN to be accessible from HTTP as well as HTTPS.
+You can create a second frontend configuration, if you wish, using the same IP but HTTP instead of HTTPS, if you want your CDN to be accessible from HTTP as well.

 Finally, click "create" to finish setting up your load balancer!